rajeshkumar-ayyadurai/espresso-notesapp-vodqa-workshop/README.md

 ### Android Studio Setup

 - Go to the Android Studio website: ([click here](https://developer.android.com/studio)) and download the latest version of Android Studio for your operating system.
-(Recommended Android Studio version is 3.4 and above, to have seamless experience have the latest Android Studio version i.e Flamingo)
+(Recommended Android Studio version is 3.4 and above, to have seamless experience have the latest Android Studio version i.e Giraffe)
 - Refer beside site and ensure the Android Studio version is greater than 3.4 i.e its release date is on or after April 2019 ([click here](https://en.wikipedia.org/wiki/Android_Studio))
 - Once the download is complete, run the installer
 - Follow the on-screen instructions to install Android Studio